Houston's SW Chinatown

 However, it's the third phase of development started in the new millennium that pushed Chinatown to a new high, according to Li.

 In the first decade of the 21st century, rapid development occurred inside Beltway 8.
 First, Shi Shaoli, an immigrant from the Chinese mainland, developed Sterling Plaza in the early 2000s next to the Wells Fargo branch.
 She also developed a Ming Dynasty style townhome complex to the north of Sterling Plaza.

 Also, Li developed Corporate Office Plaza south of Bellaire.
 Across from Sterling Plaza; Michael Chien and David Wu developed Dun Huang Plaza - the largest commercial condominium in Chinatown with covered parking, services, retails and professional offices.

 To top it all, American First National Bank (AFNB) Building, a 12-story class-A office building, sprang up next to Dun Huang Plaza in 2007, making it the highest and most visible landmark in SW Chinatown.

 Most valuable real estate

 AFIB founder Henry Wu wanted to give his bank room to expand and to give SW Chinatown a better image, and he succeeded on both accounts.
 Li said: "Today, this building is the most valuable real estate piece in Chinatown with a taxable appraisal value of $1 billion."

-David Tai, a local veteran banker and co-founder of the former Metro Bank, said that the numerous Chinese owned banks have played important roles in the development of Chinatown.
+David Tai, executive president of East West Bank and co-founder of the former Metro Bank, said that the numerous Chinese owned banks have played important roles in the development of Chinatown.

 According to Tai, the first major lender was the Asian American Bank established in 1983 by older generation Chinese immigrants.
 It later became Concord Bank and was merged with Atlanta's Summit National Bank in 2006.